CS 61: Systems Programming and Machine Organization (2019)

-- Exercises (practice and test prep): Data representation, Assembly, Kernel, Storage, Shell, Synchronization, Miscellaneous
+- Exercises (practice and test prep): Data representation, Assembly, Kernel, Storage, Process control, Synchronization, Miscellaneous

 CS 61 is an introduction to the fundamentals of computer systems programming.
 Topics include C, C++, and assembly language programming, performance analysis and improvement strategies, memory management, caching, concurrency, threads, and synchronization.

 CS 61 will help you develop the skills to write programs for the real world, where performance and robustness really matter.
 It will also prepare you for more advanced CS courses, including operating systems, compilers and programming languages, architecture, and graphics.
 We want it to be fun and challenging.

 Note: This course requires programming in C++.
 Ideally you should already have experience programming in C or C++.
 If you have not previously programmed in C or C++ but know another procedural language, such as Java, you will likely be able to quickly learn what you need.
 Talk to one of the instructors if you are unsure whether you are sufficiently prepared for CS 61, or do the ungraded warmup assignment to check your preparation.

 Computer Systems: A Programmer’s Perspective, Third Edition by Randal E. Bryant and David R. O’Hallaron.
 More information